Miragon/miranum-ide/apps/miranum-forms/README.md

 a specification for annotating and validating JSON documents.
 In order to help you with your first steps with **Miranum Forms**, we have created tutorials that you can be found [here](https://www.miranum.io/docs/guides/quick-start/miranum-ide/miranum-ide-quickstart).

+> ❗️To start the form builder create or open a `.form` file.❗

 ## Features

 * Create and edit forms that you can reference in your User Tasks of your BPMN diagram.